TheThingsNetwork/docs/_content/gateways/start/list.md

 + [Multitech Conduit](../multitech): The Multitech Conduit offers a very good price/quality compromise.
 It has recent software, with multiple programmation interface (SDK, Python environment...).
 It comes in multiple models: AEP, mLinux, cellular...

-+ [Multitech Conduit Access Point](http://www.multitech.net/developer/products/multiconnect-conduit-access-point/): The Access Point is the successor of the Multitech Conduit.
-It is very close to the Conduit, but offers an SPI interface to the LoRa concentrator, whereas the Conduit interfaced through USB.
++ [Multitech Conduit Access Point](http://www.multitech.net/developer/products/multiconnect-conduit-access-point/): The Access Point is the smaller sibling of the Multitech Conduit.
+It uses the same hardware components as the Conduit, but offers an SPI interface to the LoRa concentrator, whereas the Conduit interfaced through USB.

 ## Lorrier